-Validate the NEWSKY Integrated Airborne Network Design
+2.5 Validate the NEWSKY Integrated Airborne Network Design

 The benefits of the NEWSKY integrated airborne network design are assessed.
-Especially, coverage and reliability as well as capacity, throughput, and delay of the NEWSKY network are determined and compared to the current situation in aeronautical communications.
+Especially, coverage and reliability as well as capacity, throughput, and delay of the NEWSKY network are determined and compared to the current situation in aeronautical communication.
 To perform this assessment both simulations and laboratory trials are carried out.

-Validation Using Simulations
+2.5.1 Validation Using Simulations

 The simulations are performed in a two step approach using a network topology simulator and an end-to-end ATM network simulator.
-Whereas the first simulator takes into account realistic airtraffic scenarios to determine the dynamic of the network topology and provide a statistical characterization of the communication links, the second simulator is a pure network simulator for ISO/OSI layers 2, 3, and 4 using the results from the first simulator to model the lower layers.
+Whereas the first simulator takes into account realistic air-traffic scenarios to determine the dynamic of the network topology and provide a statistical characterization of the communication links, the second simulator is a pure network simulator for ISO/OSI layers 2, 3, and 4 using the results from the first simulator to model the lower layers.
 The simulations are used to validate the performance of the designed networking algorithms, to optimize and fine tune the relevant parameters, and to refine the NEWSKY network architecture.

-Validation in Laboratory Trials
+2.5.2 Validation in Laboratory Trials

 The laboratory trials are performed to show the feasibility of the NEWSKY concept in a real environment.
-With the developed laboratory testbed a limited subset of some critical network functionalities, like seamless handover between different communication segments, for certain applications, like VoIP or real-time information streaming, is validated.
+With the developed laboratory test-bed a limited subset of some critical network functionalities, like seamless handover between different communication segments, for certain applications, like VoIP or real-time information streaming, is validated.

-III Benefits of the NEWSKY Approach
+3 Benefits of the NEWSKY Approach